mcilley/zabbix-ack-event/README.md

 # zabbix-ack-event
 #### Script to ack zabbix event(s), created for use as an agi script for asterisk
 Used in https://github.com/mcilley/asterisk-zabbix-phone-escalation
+As this was created for use with phone alerting agi script above, this script will ack all prior unacknoleged alerts (otherwise current alerting event not noted as being acknoleged).

 #### Example Usage in Asterisk - extensions.conf:
 ```